Many US systems that process unemployment claims still run on COBOL, a 60-year-old programming language that relatively few coders understand.

-At that time one of the Computer Science Lecturers introduced us to COBOL.
+At that time a computer science lecturer introduced us to COBOL.
 I remember him saying that the language was still important, if we were going to end up as programmers it would probably be what we would use at first.
 However, he went on to say COBOL probably wouldn’t be around much longer.

 That was 45 years ago.
 It is still going strong.

 The headline mentions that COBOL is back from the dead again.
 That’s because it had a come back in the late 1990s.
 Much of the problem that was known as the millennium bug or Y2K, was to do with COBOL code.

 In the late 1990s, many important programmes, especially those used for billing systems and for government, used COBOL.
 The printing features had standard ways of handling numbers and, in particular dates.

 From memory, correct me if this is wrong, COBOL could handle the year number in more than one format, but almost every programmer stuck to using just two digits to show the year.
 So they represented 1975 as 75.
 When the year 2000 rolled around, most COBOL programs interpreted this a 1900.
 The error would then cause problems elsewhere in a program.

 COBOL’s second coming